microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

         /// the name of this method will be used as test name in the unity test runner public IEnumerator TestMyFeature()
         {
+            // in most play mode test cases you would want to create an MRTK gameobject using the default profile TestUtilities.InitializeMixedRealityToolkit(true);

             // write your test here
             yield return null;
         }